fullsmartdev/react-native/README.md

 ### UI

 - [react-native-toast-native★10](https://github.com/onemolegames/react-native-toast-native) React Native Toast component for both Android and iOS.
+- [rn-ab-hoc★13](https://github.com/mfrachet/rn-ab-hoc) - Poor intrusive way to make A/B Testing by using an HoC instead of components.
 - [rn-placeholder★252](https://github.com/mfrachet/rn-placeholder) - Display some placeholder stuff before rendering your text or media content in React Native (+ React Native Web !)
 - [react-native-scrollview-smart★41](https://github.com/bolket/react-native-scrollview-smart) - A Smart ScrollView component for IOS and Android.
 - [react-native-fast-image★265](https://github.com/DylanVann/react-native-fast-image) - FastImage, performant React Native image component.
 - [react-native-pagination ★5](https://github.com/garrettmac/react-native-pagination) - A Beautiful Pagination Plugin For Lists.
 - [react-native-search-box★87](https://github.com/crabstudio/react-native-search-box) - A simple search box with animation, inspired from ios search bar.
 - [rn-sliding-up-panel ★22](https://github.com/octopitus/rn-sliding-up-panel) - React Native draggable sliding up panel purly implemented in Javascript.
 Works nicely on both iOS and Android.
-- [react-native-ab-hoc★1](https://github.com/mfrachet/react-native-ab-hoc) - A HoC alternative to create A/B tests on react native
 - [react-native-splash-screen ★383](https://github.com/crazycodeboy/react-native-splash-screen) - A splash screen for react-native, hide when application loaded ,it works on iOS and Android.
 - [react-native-display ★23](https://github.com/sundayhd/react-native-display) - This module brings "Display: none" (css style) to turn on/off components from render.
 Using this module will improve your app performance and appearance with the enter/exit animations.
 - [react-native-check-box ★65](https://github.com/crazycodeboy/react-native-check-box) - Checkbox component for react native, it works on iOS and Android.